 To issue a credit, you create a new invoice with a negative payment amount.
 There are two ways to do so:

 - Manually creating a new invoice that contains invoice line items that yield a negative invoice balance, or

 - Creating a (partial) credit for an existing invoice (in the status

 Paid) you want to reverse - this option lets you select the corresponding items and payments to be done.

 Make sure that the button Create Credit is available on the invoice detail view, see Enabling Credit Creation for Single Invoices.

 To individually create a credit based on a single invoice in the status

 - Navigate to the Invoices list in the invoice run view or open the Invoices tab.

-- Click the invoice ID to open the invoice's detail view.
+- Click the invoice number to open the invoice's detail view.